Mohamed-Elhawary/would-you-rather/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/6367e432-6f08-417f-9123-2b8d9f4d39b9/deploy-status)](https://app.netlify.com/sites/would-you-rather14/deploys)

-Would You Rather is a Questionnaire app that allows you to ask and answer questions about what you rather between only two options, it allows you to answer your own question or any other user's question, add and ask a new question to the other users, also you can access the leaderboard page to see the active state of the users according to their score.
+Would You Rather is a Questionnaire App allows you to ask and answer questions about what you rather between only two options, you can answer your own question or any other user's question, add and ask a new question to other users, also you can access the leaderboard page to see the active state of the users according to their score.

+You can view the App from [here](https://would-you-rather14.netlify.app/)

 ![Screenshot](preview.png)

 ## Demo

 https://user-images.githubusercontent.com/69651552/132402671-b64aaefb-b3e6-4f15-9af2-4f3111c0cadc.mp4

-## Instructions, Building & Getting Started
+## Instructions, Building & Get Started

     - 1- Fork, clone or download this repository to your local machine.
     - 2- Be sure that you install the [Node.js](https://nodejs.org/en/) environment in your machine.
-    - 3- Open your terminal and Be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file and the website folder.
+    - 3- Open your terminal and be sure that you are inside the correct destination of the App, while you must be in the same path of the package.json file.
     - 4- inside your terminal run these commands:-

         * to install dependencies.